lia-weng/gcp-networking/README.md

 ## How It Works

-1. **Frontend VM** has a public IP accessible from the internet
+1. **Backend VMs** run Apache web servers showing their hostname
 2. **VPC Peering** allows frontend VM to communicate with backend network
-3. **Frontend** makes HTTP requests to the **Internal Load Balancer** IP
+3. **Frontend VM** makes HTTP requests to the **Internal Load Balancer** IP
-4. **Load Balancer** distributes requests between the two backend VMs
+4. **Load Balancer** distributes requests between vm-be1 and vm-be2
-5. **Backend VMs** respond with their hostname, showing load balancing in action
+5. **Each response** shows which backend VM handled the request

-The internal load balancer is Layer 7 (HTTP-aware) and only accessible from within the VPC networks, not from the internet.
+The internal load balancer is Layer 7 (HTTP-aware) and only accessible from within the VPC networks.